gkaposto/Swarm-Decomposition/README.md

 * chb01_01_edfm.mat
 * Swd.p

-The Swarm Decomposition Method was proposed in the following publication:
+The Swarm Decomposition method was proposed in the following publication:

 **__Apostolidis, Georgios K., and Leontios J. Hadjileontiadis.
 "Swarm decomposition: A novel signal analysis using swarm intelligence."
 Signal Processing 132 (2017): 40-50.__**